trojan-gfw/trojan/docs/protocol.md

 ## Valid Trojan Protocol

-Basically, when a trojan client connects to a trojan server, they perform **real** TLS handshake first.
-If handshake succeeds, all subsequent traffic will be protected by `TLS`; otherwise, the server closes the connection immediately like any `HTTPS` servers would do when handshake fails.
-Afterwards, the trojan client sends the following structure:
+When a trojan client connects to a server, it first performs a **real** TLS handshake.
+If the handshake succeeds, all subsequent traffic will be protected by `TLS`; otherwise, the server will close the connection immediately, as any `HTTPS` server would do on handshake failure.
+Then the client sends the following structure:

 ```
 +-----------------------+---------+----------------+---------+----------+